 This topic explains how to use WiseStamp’s multi-signature options, including how to assign multiple signatures to one user, how to create reply/forward and second language signatures, and how to use the shared inbox feature.

 The multi-signature design feature lets you create a set of signatures.
-Once the signatures are set up by the administrator, employees can select which signature to use for each message they compose.
+Once the signatures are set up, employees can select which signature to use for each message they compose.
 Multi-signature design is instrumental in the following scenarios:

 While your default signature design includes multiple details/apps, and you require a more concise design for replies/forwarding.